-The Department of Water Affairs and Forestry plans to transfer the management and control of all state natural (indigenous) forests by the end of 2008/09 to other competent management agencies, primarily to provincial government departments or national and provincial conservation agencies.
+The Department of Water Affairs and Forestry plans to transfer the management and control of all state natural (indigenous) forests to other competent management agencies, primarily to provincial government departments or national and provincial conservation agencies.

 This includes the official handover to South African National Parks (SANParks) of about 97 000 ha of state forest land in the southern Cape and Tsitsikamma areas.
-SANParks, as a conservation agency, will manage natural forests in terms of all the provisions of the National Forests Act, 1998.
+SANParks, as a conservation agency, will manage natural forests in terms of the provisions of the National Forests Act, 1998.